-Additional clinical laboratory test samples will be collected if a patient experiences delayed hypersensitivity to determine serum sickness (Section 6.5.3.1).
+Additional clinical laboratory test samples will be collected if a patient experiences delayed hypersensitivity to determine serum sickness (Section 6.4.3.1).
 Serum samples for C3, C4, and total hemolytic complement will be assessed if delayed hypersensitivity occurs to determine serum sickness.
 Analysis will be performed at the central laboratory.

-6.5.18 Drug-Induced Liver Injury Monitoring
+6.4.19 Drug-Induced Liver Injury Monitoring

-The abnormal elevation in ALT and/or AST accompanying increased serum total bilirubin in the absence of other causes of hepatocellular injury are considered a signal of the potential drug-induced liver injury (DILI) cases.
+The abnormal elevation in ALT and/or AST accompanying increased serum total bilirubin in the absence of other causes of hepatocellular injury are considered a signal of the potential drug-induced liver injury (DILI) case.
 Therefore, a close monitoring on the liver enzyme elevations upon starting the administration of the study drug is necessary [Guidance for Industry.
 Drug-Induced Liver Injury: Premarketing Clinical Evaluation.
 2009].

-For the patients presenting the following laboratory abnormalities, a close monitoring for possible drug induced liver injury will be initiated;
+For the patients presenting the following laboratory abnormalities, a close monitoring for possible DILI will be initiated: